A guide on what you need to get a Swiss mobile and SIM card, including a list of the main mobile operators and how to dial Swiss mobile numbers.

-Swiss mobile operators offer attractive packages for mobile phone plans, particularly to attract new subscribers.
-However, similar to elsewhere, monthly contracts are generally restricted to official, long-term residents only.
+Swiss mobile operators offer attractive packages for, particularly for new subscribers.
+However, monthly contracts are available only to residents.

-Mobile contracts offer cheaper call charges, although pre-paid SIM card plans can still be more economical if you don’t use your mobile phone much for calls and texting.
+Mobile contracts offer cheaper call charges, although pre-paid SIM cards are cheaper if you don’t use your phone much.
 Premium Swiss mobile packages typically include free unlimited calls and texts.

-If you decide to opt for a Swiss mobile contract, the term of the contract will be for either 12 or 24 months.
+If you opt for a Swiss mobile contract, contract terms are either 12 or 24 months.
 You can walk into any mobile phone shop for advice, or conduct your own research on the internet.
-You will find a wide range of mobile tariffs to meet all budgets.
-If you leave Switzerland before the contract term, however, you may be required to pay out the rest of your contract, so consider how long you are planning to stay.
+If you leave Switzerland before the contract term, however, you may need to pay out the rest of your contract.

 Swiss mobile phone packages generally include fixed-rate or free calls, internet, and SMS services.
 Most Swiss mobile operators also enable you to upgrade for free calls at nights and weekends.

-Many mobile plans in Switzerland include a new phone when you subscribe for a minimum 12-month contract.
-The phone is offered free upfront, but is paid for within the cost of the monthly charges.
+Many mobile plans in Switzerland include a new phone when you subscribe for a minimum one-year contract.
+The phone is free upfront but is paid for within the cost of the monthly charges.

 Before you can purchase a mobile phone contract you have to register the SIM card.
 This involves providing the Swiss mobile operator with:

 You can also find deals that offer lower monthly fees for users who keep their mobile phones from abroad.
-Occasionally, a company will offer visitors arriving from other countries cheaper monthly rates if you purchase their SIM card.
+Occasionally, companies offer visitors cheaper monthly rates if you purchase their SIM card.